-Ron is an associate in the capital market department of the firm, which specializes in providing counsel and guidance to companies operating in the capital and securities markets.
+Ron is a partner in the capital market department of the firm, which specializes in providing counsel and guidance to companies operating in the capital and securities markets.

 Ron has experience in providing legal advice to public and private companies, including various financial institutions.

 Ron guides companies through various aspects of corporate law and securities law, including IPOs and secondary offerings of securities to the public, preparing and writing prospectuses and representing clients before the Tel Aviv Stock Exchange.

 Ron also has rich experience in ongoing consultation on various regulatory issues to Portfolio Asset Management, Mutual fund Manger’s and Trading Platforms.

 In addition, Ron specilizes in establishing private investment funds and providing ongoing legal counsel relating thereto.

 Interdisciplinary Center Herzliya, (LL.B and B.A Business), 2010

 Member of Israel Bar Association since 2011

 Fintech Companies: New Program to Facilitate Regulatory Reliefs

 Although Israel is a world leader in the fintech field, companies operating in this area face many regulatory challenges.
 A newly published legal memorandum aims to enable the creation of a “sandbox”, with inspiration from various programs already implemented in Japan, Australia, and Singapore.
 The goal is to establish a unique experimental environment, a “regulatory sandbox,” where regulatory relief is granted to companies who choose to participate in the program.